 Profit and lossProfit and loss

 Also, find the pages that show assessments.
 Assessments are used to pay for capital improvements or expenses for which the co-op is unprepared, such as replacing a boiler unit.
 Try to see what the assessments are being used for and if it’s something responsible and necessary.
-You should also know how long the maintenance assessment continues and if it is to be repaid in a lump sum or smaller payments.
+You should also know how long the maintenance assessment continues and if it will be repaid in a lump sum or smaller payments.

 Mortgage paymentsMortgage payments

 When looking at the interest rate, consider the current economy.
 If we are in a low-interest economy, you should worry if the mortgage has a high-interest rate that cannot be refinanced.
-You should also know about the maturity date because this can affect your payments.
+You should also know the maturity date because this can affect your payments.
 If the mortgage financing is about to mature, it could mean legal fees and other expenses related to refinancing.
-However, refinancing at a lower interest rate could also mean a lowering of your payments.
+However, refinancing at a lower interest rate could also mean lowering your payments.

 Building’s reserve fundBuilding’s reserve fund

 Another item that is important to note is the reserve fund.
 The reserve fund is used to pay for capital expenses like a new roof or other improvements that need to be made to the co-op.
 If the reserve fund is too low, it could mean more assessments down the road.
 On the other hand, some co-ops use a credit line to pay for those expenses, so you should consider that.

 Board MinutesBoard Minutes

 Finally, you’ll want to look at the board minutes.
 The footnotes contain crucial information and shouldn’t be skipped over because of fine print.
 Notes may tell you some valuable information, such as if the co-op is paying legal fees for some reason.
 It may also notify you if a property tax abatement is soon to expire, making your payments higher.
 You’ll also learn whether the real estate and land are owned or leased for the co-op building and more details about the mortgage and assessments.